What Causes Undercut in Welding & How Do You Prevent It?

 High electrode travel speed and undercutting have a very interesting relationship.
 If the travel speed is too fast, the electrode moves away from the weld pool prematurely.

-This means that there is not enough time for the molten metal to spread out before solidifying.
+When this happens, there isn’t enough time for the molten metal to spread before solidifying.

 High Arc Voltage

-Voltage, like current, is an indicator of the total heat input into the weld.
-As the voltage goes up, more heat enters the weld zone, and more base metal melts.
+Voltage, like current, indicates the total heat input into the weld.
+As the voltage increases, more heat enters the weld zone, and more base metal melts.

-Excess heat creates a larger than required cavity which is not always completely filled.
-This translates to undercuts appearing on the sides of the weld due to a lack of enough filler material.
+Excess heat creates a larger cavity than you need, which isn’t always completely filled.
+This translates to undercuts appearing on the sides of the weld due to a lack of filler material.

-Undercutting is highly dependent upon the choice of electrode and shielding gas.
-These factors play a major role in determining how the weld pool acts and whether undercutting occurs.
-Some of the important considerations are detailed below.
+Undercutting depends upon the choice of the electrode and shielding gas.
+These factors determine how the weld pool acts and whether undercutting occurs.

 Improper Electrode Material

 Filler material and base metal should have similar thermal properties.
-If there is a significant difference between both, you risk uneven heat distribution in the weld zone.
+If there’s a significant difference between both, you risk uneven heat distribution in the weld zone.

 Not only does this lead to premature solidification, but it also disturbs the metals’ wetting characteristics.
 Both are leading causes of undercut formation.